Computing To Change The World

 Within computing lessons, teachers and teaching assistants target support and adapt lessons for all learners to enable them to achieve at an age-related level wherever possible.
 This may involve a greater level of scaffolding and access to additional support materials such as help sheets, Parson’s Problems, unplugged activities for a greater level of modelling.
 Pupils who are working at greater depth are also targeted and given opportunities to extend their knowledge in all areas of computing with further challenges.

-Feedback is given, when possible, within the lesson through to support and extend learners.
+Feedback is given, when possible, within the lesson to support and extend learners.
 All feedback is given in line with our marking and feedback policy where successes are highlighted and next steps provided for children to action.

 Assessment: The computing lead teacher will use their professional judgement to determine whether a child is working within age-related expectations, above or below at the end of each half-term.
 Judgements will be made on the quality of the finished work that pupils produce, as well as using termly independent assessment tasks.
 This determines to what extent pupils have met the agreed success criteria in order to support the judgements made and to inform future planning and guide where support may be required.

-Computing has a high profile at our school, not only as a stand-alone subject but embedded throughout class teaching throughout the curriculum.
+Computing has a high profile at our school, not only as a stand-alone subject but embedded through class teaching throughout the curriculum.
 Our children are confident using a wide range of hardware and software and are diligent learners who value online safety and respect when communicating with one another.
 Our 'Digital Leaders' are prominent and proficient.
 These children are responsible for supporting staff and children in delivering excellent Computing sessions, testing new software and producing online safety resources.
 Walking into computing lessons at Holt Farm Junior School, you will see:

 proficient users of technology who are able to work both independently and collaboratively